Aliases for BCL6 Gene

 GeneCards Summary for BCL6 Gene

-BCL6 (B-Cell CLL/Lymphoma 6) is a Protein Coding gene.
-Diseases associated with BCL6 include b-cell lymphomas and primary mediastinal large b-cell lymphoma.
-Among its related pathways are IL4-mediated signaling events and B Cell Receptor Signaling Pathway (WikiPathways).
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+BCL6 (BCL6 Transcription Repressor) is a Protein Coding gene.
+Diseases associated with BCL6 include Primary Mediastinal Large B-Cell Lymphoma and Intravascular Large B-Cell Lymphoma.
+Among its related pathways are IL4-mediated signaling events and Transcriptional misregulation in cancer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is BCL6B.